stacksjs/ts-pkgx/docs/api-reference.md

 ### fetchAndSavePackage

-Fetches and saves a package to the specified output directory.
+Fetches and saves a package to the specified output directory with enhanced JSDoc generation.

 ```typescript
 async function fetchAndSavePackage(